St Andrews Cathedral Priory: History

-Plans were made for its foundation in the reign of Alexander I of Scotland, who set aside some land (in the cursus apri, or "Boar's Raik") for that purpose.
+Plans were made for its foundation in the reign of Alexander I of Scotland, who set aside some land (in the area known as the Cursus Apri, or "Boar's Raik") for that purpose.
 It was finally established by King David I and his son in 1140 with Augustinian canons from Nostell Priory, West Yorkshire.
 For some time the canons and the Culdees of nearby Kilrymont monastery served the church together.
-The Culdees, headed by an abbot, served a side altar in the Cathedral throughout the twelfth-century and into the thirteenth century, while the Augustinians, as the main clergy of the cathedral, served the main altar.
-It is probable that the bishop intended that the Culdees would become Augustinians, however, although a papal bull of 1147 ordered that upon the death of each Culdee an Augustinian should take his place, they were still there in 1199 when the priory recognised their holdings to be permanent.
+The Culdees, headed by an abbot, served a side altar in the Cathedral throughout the twelfth century and into the thirteenth century, while the Augustinians, as the main clergy of the cathedral, served the main altar.
+It is probable that the bishop intended that the Culdees would become Augustinians; however, although a papal bull of 1147 ordered that upon the death of each Culdee an Augustinian should take his place, they were still there in 1199 when the priory recognised their holdings to be permanent.
 By 1250, those Culdees who declined to become Augustinians moved to the Church of St Mary on the Rock at Kilrymont.

 The canons managed the shrine of St Andrew, and the adjacent cathedral functioned as their monastery church.
 They also established a hospital.
 Twenty-four canons died in 1349, when the black plague came to St. Andrews.
 Later lay-priors or commendatories were introduced; relaxations and irregularities crept in.
 Instigated by the fiery preaching of John Knox, his followers ransacked the cathedral and the priory.

 Holdings

-The priory, like all the great monasteries, had a number of dependent properties.
+The priory, like all the great monasteries, had a number of dependent establishments: